Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 ![Screenshot (112)](https://github.com/user-attachments/assets/cb96ccfa-66e4-4cb8-818a-476be8c7bfe8)
 ### i.
 Inferences
 - #### Low Satisfaction or Value Perception;
   * Custormers may not see enough value in the service to maintain long-term subscription.
-This couldbe due to poor custormer support or service reliability problems.
+This could be due to poor custormer support or service reliability problems.
 - ### Trial or Temporary Use Cases;
   * Some customers for have subscribed for short-term needs.
 - Competitors may offer more appealing packages at lower prices than Petal hence causing customers to switch providers within a year.